Green Keys Sustainability Action Plan

-In 2017, we began the Year 1 projects listed in the Monroe County GreenKeys Sustainability Action Plan, which is available to review at the website: www.GreenKeys.info.
+In 2017, the Office of Sustainability began the ’Year One’ projects listed in the Monroe County GreenKeys Sustainability Action Plan.
 The larger projects include:

 Canal Restoration Program

-In 2014, Monroe County embarked on a Canal Restoration Program after a study showed that 311 of the 502 canals throughout the island chain did not meet the State’s minimum water quality criteria – and are a source of nutrients and other contaminants to near shore waters.
+In 2014, Monroe County embarked on a Canal Restoration Program after a study showed that 311 of the 502 canals throughout the island chain did not meet the State’s minimum water quality criteria, and are a source of nutrients and other contaminants to nearshore waters.

 The County has funded $7 million for 8 demonstration projects that used different methods for canal restoration.
-The purpose was to verify the applicability, feasibility, effectiveness and costs of the different methods.
+The purpose was to verify the applicability, feasibility, effectiveness, and costs of the different methods.
 State and federal grants have contributed more than $1 million to this program.

-Results from a U.S. Environmental Protection Agency grant – which provided funding to address data gaps and changes to the State’s DEP dissolved oxygen methodology and criteria in the canal masterplan – showed a reduction in the number of “Poor” classified canals throughout the Keys.
+Results from a U.S. Environmental Protection Agency grant, which provided funding to address data gaps and changes to the State’s DEP dissolved oxygen methodology and criteria in the canal masterplan, showed a reduction in the number of “poor” classified canals throughout the Keys.
 Based on this new information, the County is re-ranking and prioritizing canals for potential restoration projects.

 U.S. ARMY CORPS OF ENGINEERS PLAN FOR COASTAL STORM RESILIENCE IN THE FLORIDA KEYS